Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

-- Tiredness, muscle cramps, or trouble moving
+Tiredness, muscle cramps, or trouble moving

-- Severe weakness that may be only on one side of the body or face
+	- Severe weakness that may be only on one side of your body or face

 	How is rabies diagnosed?

 	Your healthcare provider will ask if you have been bitten by an animal and how the animal behaved before it bit you.
 He will ask about vaccinations you have received, and your past travels.
 You may need any of the following tests:

 	- Blood tests are done to look for antibodies to the rabies virus.
 Antibodies are substances that the immune system makes to protect the body from outside organisms.
 You may need to have blood drawn more than once.

 	- A biopsy is done to remove a small piece of skin to be tested for the cause of your symptoms.
 A skin sample is usually taken from the back of the neck.

 	- Cultures are done to test your saliva, tears, or fluid around the brain and spinal cord.

 	- A lumbar puncture , or spinal tap, may be done to check the fluid around your brain and spinal cord for the rabies virus.